-My Experience with the Abeka Academy
+My Experience with the Abeka Homeschool Curriculum

 My two brothers also studied the math curriculum and had no complaints.

-How the Abeka Academy Helped my Parents Homeschool
+How Abeka Helped my Parents Homeschool

-A little while ago I wrote an article called Why You Can STILL Home Educate Despite Not Being a Teacher!
-I wrote this article because I have heard a lot of people say, ‘You can’t homeschool because you’re (1) not a teacher (2) not highly educated or you’re (3) dyslexic.’
+A little while ago, I wrote an article called Why You Can STILL Home Educate Despite Not Being a Teacher!
+I wrote this article because I have heard a lot of people say, ‘You can’t homeschool because you’re (1) not a teacher, (2) not highly educated, or you’re (3) dyslexic.’

 However, they managed to educate three children who have had very successful academic careers and lives.
-(You can read about my brothers (and my own) home education experience here.)
+(You can read about my brothers’ (and my own) home education experience here.)

-Other Curricula Similar to Abeka Academy
+Other Curricula Similar to Abeka Homeschool Curriculum